hpxmlwg/hpxml/guide/source/introduction.rst

 In today’s residential energy efficiency market the electronic exchange of information and data is often characterized by a lack of common terms, definitions, and two-way feedback systems (Figure 1).
 This limits the ability of decision-makers to access, aggregate, share and use data for the design and implementation of energy efficiency programs.
-This also makes it difficult for market actors to understand the drivers of variation in performance (e.g., of measures, home improvements contractors, energy efficiency programs, and homes), identify investment opportunities, and precisely quantify and project savings from energy efficiency investments.
+This also makes it difficult for market actors to understand the drivers of variation in performance, analyze market trends, and project savings from energy efficiency investments.

 To facilitate communication and the exchange of information and data on residential building and energy performance, the Building Performance Institute (BPI), a nonprofit standards setting organization, developed and published the HPXML Data Dictionary and the HPXML Transfer Standard.

-The HPXML Data Dictionary defines terms related to the physical attributes and performance of buildings and measures.
-It provides a common vocabulary for the residential energy efficiency industry and the data standard also defines several standard datasets that can be used to describe specific use cases, for example, information collected during the completion of a whole -house program.
+The HPXML Data Dictionary (BPI-2200-S-2013) provides a common vocabulary for the residential energy efficiency industry.
+It defines terms related to the physical attributes and performance of buildings and measures.
+The data standard also defines several standard datasets that can be used to describe specific use cases, for example, information collected during the completion of a whole -house program.

+To facilitate communication with a wide range of market actors in related industries, the HPXML Data Dictionary is aligned with the Department of Energy’s (DOE) Building Energy Data Exchange Specification (BEDES).
+BEDES is a dictionary of terms, definitions, and field formats created to facilitate the exchange of information on building characteristics and energy use for the commercial, multifamily and residential industries.
+Residential terms that appear both in BEDES and HPXML are aligned.

-The HPXML Transfer Standard provides requirements for an extensible mark-up language (XML) data transfer protocol that can be used to transfer information related to energy efficiency upgrades between different software systems.
+The HPXML Transfer Standard (BPI-2100-S-2013) provides requirements for an extensible mark-up language (XML) data transfer protocol that can be used to transfer information related to energy efficiency upgrades between different software systems.
 The transfer standard is the companion standard to the HPXML data dictionary.
 Each of the data elements defined in the data dictionary can be transferred using HPXML.

 .. figure:: /images/existing_connections.png